MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 - SEMM standalone tool, Microsoft Surface UEFI Configurator, is described in this article.

 - Integration with Microsoft Endpoint Configuration Manager.
 For information, see [Use Microsoft Endpoint Configuration Manager to manage devices with SEMM](use-system-center-configuration-manager-to-manage-devices-with-semm.md).

-> [!NOTE]
-> SEMM is supported on Surface Pro X via the UEFI Manager only.
-You can download UEFI Manager from [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703).
-For more information, refer to [Deploying, managing, and servicing Surface Pro X](surface-pro-arm-app-management.md).

 ## Microsoft Surface UEFI Configurator